Estonian Art Critic Sirje Helme had written in the book POPKUNST FOREVER. Estonian Pop Art at the turn of the 1960s-1970s):

 Aili Vintkübaraga.jpg

-Aili Vint: In the beginning of my career as an artist I loved picking vibrant colors, comparing their lightness-darkness and boldly transferring them to the paper without much awareness of where this came from.
+In the beginning of my career as an artist I loved picking vibrant colors, comparing their lightness-darkness and boldly transferring them to the paper without much awareness of where this came from.
 This resulted in op-art, which was innovative at the time.
 Years later I learned that there is an acclaimed artist named Ay-O in Japan, who uses the same kind of striped gradient motifs in his paintings.
 He was already famous at that time and I might have been pegged as a plagiarist: Someone named “Ay-Lidoes the same thing as the Japanese Ay-O!
 I abruptly gave up the style I had invented, despite the fact that it held a lot of promise for developmen.
 It was a pity, of course, but I actually enjoyed this unexpected turn in my work, which gave me the opportunity to start painting the Sea instead, something that I had already dreamt of as a child.
+And now, 50 years later I writed a letter…

 SUNSET 1969 Gcouache painting 75 x 63 cm Kumu Art Museum